 1/2 small jalapeno seeded and sliced or diced (optional)

 Wash the squash, then cut it in half lengthwise and scoop out the seeds and pulp.
 (If you find the squash too hard to cut, you can soften the rind by placing the whole squash in a microwave oven for 2 minutes.
 Allow it to cool a bit before trying to cut into again.)

 Place a sheet of parchment paper on a baking tray.
-Place the squash cut sides up on the tray and mist with a small amount of olive oil.
-Sprinkle with salt and pepper.
+Sprinkle the insides of the squash with salt and pepper.
 Turn the squash cut sides down and place in the oven on the middle rack.
 Bake for about 30 minutes.

 In a large skillet, water sauté the onions and zucchini until the onion is translucent.
 Add more water a tablespoon at a time to prevent it from sticking and burning.
 Add the beans, cumin, chili powder and garlic salt.
 Stir to combine.

 Scoop most of the spaghetti squash strands out of each squash half into the skillet, leaving about a half inch of squash on the rind.
 Stir to combine and adjust seasoning.

 Divide the squash mixture evenly between the two squash halves.

 Mix the avocado, tomato, cilantro and jalapeno (if using.)
 Squeeze on some lime juice and sprinkle with a small amount of salt and pepper.
 Top the squash halves with the fresh tomato and avocado.